barbacbd/des_tool/README.md

 systems means that automating the work using a computer is much simpler.

 > The user will be required to install OpenGL on their system.

+## Future Work

+- read in JSON files
+- convert all structs to objects